 Pick up one of these reusable bottles on amazon, and you can take a small step to reduce your plastic use:

 It is impossible for us to continue to use plastic bottles in the way that we have.
 We should now make a conscious effort to reduce plastic bottle use.
 In turn, we should each make the switch to reusable bottles.

 For too long, we have been seeking convenience.
 For that, we are now paying the price.
 As retailers sell drinks and other liquids in plastic bottles, it has meant that our environment is edging closer to the breaking point.

 Our lack of care and concern has meant that many of us have never thought about the impact.
 Many have never thought about where plastic bottles go.
 All of this has caused plastic pollution on a scale that will take decades or longer to put right.

 It is going to take a combined effort.
 Manufacturers have to take responsibility.
 They have to seek alternative products that have less of an impact on the environment.
 When you take a look at plastic straws, already people are making the switch to eco-friendly alternatives.
 We have to find a sustainable and mass-market solution to plastic bottles too.

 Maybe there is a requirement to introduce a charge that is similar to that of the bag charge.
 However, there is no guarantee that this will solve the problem.

-There are many questions but they all have answers.
-These answers could begin to point us towards a solution.
+There are many questions, but they all have answers.
+These answers could begin to point us toward a solution.